masbagal/tempe/README.md

 ```

 ## 💻 Usage
-Use the default export, and pass existing date object or you can initialize it like normal Javascript Date object.
+Use the default export, pass existing date object or you can initialize it like normal Javascript Date object.

 ```js
 import tempe from 'tempe';